Photo by Unsplash/ Omid Armin

 Tea Blends and Herbal Remedies for Stress

-At the farm, we drink a soothing tea made up of our house tea blend (see earlier lemon balm post for recipe) with added chamomile and lavender flowers.
-On top of that, I also take a rosemary tincture to help promote mental clarity and untangle/organize some of the things I’m worried about.
+At the farm, we drink a soothing tea made up of our house tea blend (see my earlier lemon balm post for the recipe) with added chamomile and lavender flowers.
+On top of that, I also take a rosemary tincture to help promote mental clarity and untangle some of the things I’m worried about.
 Rosemary is a great aid for the whole nervous system, especially when dealing with “fatigue, exhaustion, and stress” (1).

 A 2014 study on chronic stress and pain in the body mentioned that “Stress may be unavoidable in life, and challenges are inherent to success; however, humans have the capability to modify what they perceive as stressful and how they respond to it” (2).
 Though it may not seem like it sometimes, we have the ultimate control to determine what stresses us out and why.